niltonpaes/php_template_crud_api/README.md

-# PHP CRUD Rest API Template
+# PHP Rest API Template - CRUD

 This is a template for a PHP Rest API that provides CRUD operations in PHP and MySQL based on a CODEOFANINJA (codeofaninja.com) tutorial.